Tiles-uncc/Private-Projects/README.md

 * An AI that utilizies Neural Networking for regress and classification
 * An AI that uses Four Linear Regression Algorithms to Predict the House Prices for Boston homes.

-For a more detailed explaination on each of the project, each project will be covered more throughly in this README.
+For a brief description on each of the projects and to guide you through the projects, read through the README.

 ## Maze Search AI